Photo: Shaun Montero on Unsplash

 The Listers discussed every aspect of their trust before drawing it up.
-All co-owners, Canter says, should approach their partnership by having an honest discussion about how much time each party uses the cabin, who should owe how much, and what alternative solutions might exist for those of lesser means.
+Co-owners should approach their partnership by having an honest discussion about how much time each party uses the cabin, who should owe how much, and what alternative solutions might exist for those of lesser means.

-For those families in which siblings are able to share the financial obligations, Bartosz recommends drawing up a contract where the family members agree to assume a portion of the fixed costs – taxes, insurance – and the variable costs – gas, heating, maintenance.
+For those families in which siblings are able to share the financial obligations, they can draw up a contract where the family members agree to assume a portion of the fixed costs – taxes, insurance – and the variable costs – gas, heating, maintenance.